About Grifols

 Grifols is a global healthcare company founded in Barcelona in 1909 committed to improving the health and well-being of people around the world.
 The company develops, produces, and provides innovative healthcare services and solutions in more than 110 countries.

-Grifols is focused on treating conditions across a broad range of therapeutic areas: immunology, hepatology and intensive care, pulmonology and hematology, neurology, and infectious diseases.
+Grifols is focused on treating conditions across a broad range of therapeutic areas: immunology, hepatology and intensive care, pulmonology, hematology, neurology, and infectious diseases.

 Grifols has the largest network of donation centers in the world, with more than 390 across North America, Europe, Africa and the Middle East, and China.